mariehmai/form-api/README.md

 ### Object-oriented design

 The prototyping of a form could follow different designs.
-I went with OO mainly as I saw some use case of inheritance, encapsulation, a good way to structure the form and field object.
+I went with OO mainly as I saw some use case of inheritance, encapsulation, a good way to structure the form and field objects, and to hold some state.

 After designing a few specific typed field, plain text, email text, some common properties started to be recurring and an abstraction could be extracted: the `Field` abstract class, which aim wouldn't be to be instantiated, instead the typed field would inherit from it.
 Having is abstract also allows to have some common logic extracted to it (see [validation](#form-and-field-validation)).